GustaveWALDRON/Warframe_Database/README.md

 # Warframe_Database
-Warframe Databases for sorting information and help choosing according to selected caracteristics
+Warframe Databases for sorting information and help choosing according to selected caracteristics Using SQLite (sufficent for sorting, but too basic for better and more efficient sorting)

 ## Melee Weapons table description
 - Name : Obvious